DragnaCarta/Curse-of-Strahd-Reloaded/Act II - The Shadowed Town/Arc F - Lady Wachter's Wish.md

 <p>Lady Fiona Wachter</p>
 </div>

 If the players ask Urwin about Lady Wachter, he can share all of the information about her described in <span class="citation">Vallaki Lore (p.
 96)</span>.
+However, instead of describing Lady Wachter's "mad daughter," Urwin shares only that Lady Fiona has a daughter, Stella Wachter, who Lady Wachter has recently kept cloistered on the grounds of Wachterhaus for unknown reasons.
 He can also share that, according to town legend, Lady Wachter’s parents and elder brother were killed in a mysterious accident when she was a teenager.
 (Urwin, who only relocated to Vallaki ten years ago, can’t confirm or deny the story.)
 # F2.
 Wachterhaus
 <span class="citation"><em>This scene takes place in Chapter 5: Area N4.</em></span>